MicrosoftDocs/quantum-docs/articles/optimization-concepts-cost-functions.md

 When multiplied out, this cost function has more terms than the previous one, but together these forms represent the polynomial forms supported by our optimizers.

-All optimizers support cost functions as sums of monomial terms and we are gradually adding support for squared linear combinations.

 > [!NOTE]
-> Only a subset of optimization solvers currently support grouped terms.
+> While all Microsoft QIO solvers support cost functions as sums of monomial terms, only a subset of optimization solvers currently support grouped terms.
-> Refer to the [`SlcTerm`](xref:microsoft.quantum.optimization.slc-term) documentation for details.
+> For more information, see [`SlcTerm`](xref:microsoft.quantum.optimization.slc-term)..

 ### Ising cost function